With the table of times gone by,

 What did we eat during the Grand Siècle?
 Pleasure above all!

-This is undoubtedly a cuisine that prioritizes pleasure well before well-being and health.
-Moreover, the gastronomy of the Grand Siècle no longer concerns itself with the old precautions and other health rules previously applied.
-Thus, the use of foodstuffs that can be harmful (such as mushrooms or the abundance of truffles, etc.) is accelerating and slowing down the use of spices from distant territories, used by ancient Galenic medicine (medicinal and corrective of defects of health).
+This is undoubtedly a cuisine that prioritizes pleasures well before well-being and health.
+Moreover, the gastronomy of the Grand Siècle no longer concerns itself with the old precautions and other health rules that had been applied until then.
+Thus, the use of foodstuffs that could be harmful (such as mushrooms or the abundance of truffles, etc.) accelerates and curbs the use of spices from distant lands, used by ancient galenic medicine (medicinal and corrective of health defects).

-Fattier and more dense sauces are preferred instead of finely acidic sauces (vinegar and agretto have been used as disinfectants for centuries).
-The love of good food is no longer perceived as a sin of gluttony, but rather as the very expression of good taste and a healthy belief which in truth developed during this era: good dishes promote maintaining good health.
+Fattier, denser sauces were preferred over slightly acidic sauces (vinegar and agretto were used as disinfectants for centuries).
+The love of good food was no longer seen as a sin of gluttony, but rather as the very expression of good taste and a healthy belief that was truly developing during this era: good food helped maintain good health.

 The decline of spices, in favor of aromatic herbs

-Spices are no longer considered rare commodities; during the Grand Siècle, we observed their democratization in the heart of numerous urban markets.
-Their consumption is becoming commonplace, refined tables are replacing them with aromatic plants which will give rise to the famous bouquet garni, the “packet”, often used today (thyme, bay leaf, parsley, chives, tarragon, rosemary, etc.).
+Spices were no longer considered rare commodities; during the Grand Siècle, their democratization was observed in the heart of numerous urban markets.
+Their consumption became commonplace, and refined tables substituted aromatic plants that gave rise to the famous bouquet garni, the "packet", often used today (thyme, bay leaf, parsley, chives, tarragon, rosemary, etc.).

 Appearance of sauces, stews, juices and coulis